SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 An :newTerm:`extension declaration` allows you to extend the behavior of existing types.
-Extension declarations are declared using the ``extension`` keyword and have the following form:
+Declare extension declarations using the ``extension`` keyword, as follows:

 .. syntax-outline::